Trotro mate arrested for wearing Ghana Prisons Service uniform, peeps react

-- A Ghana Prisons Service officer arrested a trotro mate for wearing a Prison Service uniform while working,
+- A Ghana Prisons Service officer arrested a trotro mate for wearing Prisons Service uniform while working

-- The mate claimed the uniform belonged to his late father, indicating the sentimental value of the uniform to him
+- The mate claimed the uniform belonged to his late father and reiterated the attire has sentimental value to him

 - Several social media users who watched the video thronged to the comment section and shared varied opinions on the matter

-An officer of the Ghana Prisons Service arrested a commercial bus conductor, popularly called trotro mate, for wearing a security uniform while working.
+An officer of the Ghana Prisons Service arrested a commercial bus conductor, popularly referred to in local Ghanaian parlance as trotro mates, for wearing security uniform while working.

-The trotro mate was arrested on the streets by the vehicle he worked on and led to an unknown place by the Prisons officer.
+The trotro mate was arrested while going about his usual activities on the streets ferrying passengers and led to an unknown destination by the Prisons officer.

-In a video shared by @eddie_wrt, the trotro mate was wearing the brown camouflage shirt belonging to the Prison Service.
-The officer led him away from the trotro and directed him where to pass.
+In a video shared by @eddie_wrt, the trotro mate was wearing the brown camouflage shirt worn by Prison Service officers.
+The law enforcement agent then led him away from the trotro towards the direction he wanted to take him.

-The trotro mate was possibly arrested for the unauthorized use of officials, which is unlawful.
+Civilians wearing service uniform is illegal and many have been been apprehended for this violation before in Ghana and across the continent.
+Wearing service clothing without proper authorization is generally prohibited to prevent impersonation and potential crime.

-However, reports suggest the trotro mate said the uniform belonged to his late father.
-This means there are sentimental reasons attached to it.
+However, reports suggest the trotro mate defended himself insisting the uniform belonged to his late father effectively introducing the angle of sentimental value.

-While wearing such clothing without proper authorization is generally prohibited to prevent impersonation, cases like this one, where sentimental reasons are involved, present unique challenges.

-Several people watched as the officer left the scene with the trotro mate and headed to an unknown place.
+Several people watched as the officer ushered the trotro mate away from the area having apprehended him.

 Watch the video below: